Buitragox/Crowdsourcing-Thesis/README.md

 - npy files can be read using [numpy.load](https://numpy.org/doc/stable/reference/generated/numpy.load.html)

+- `utils.py` has functions for loading npy files with their corresponding labels.

 In `/data/pkl` you can find the pickle (.pkl) files for majority voting and crowdsourced labels.
 These files have the annotations and labels.

 - pkl files can be read using [pandas.read_pickle](https://pandas.pydata.org/docs/reference/api/pandas.read_pickle.html).